pacha/spekulatio-old/README.md

         styles.css
 ```

-In the generation process, each content file (`.rst`, `.json`, `.yaml`) is
+During the generation process, each content file (`.rst`, `.json`, `.yaml`) is
 converted into a dictionary of key/value pairs that is passed to one of the
 templates to generate the corresponding HTML file.
 You can define which
-templates to per project, folder and input file.
+templates to use per project, folder and file.

 Any other file in the _content_ folder will be copied over to the _build_
 folder without modification.
-That means that you can add images, style sheets,
+That means that you can add images, style sheet files,
-JavaScript files or any other type of static files and include them in your
+JavaScript files or any other type of static files and include them directly in your
 site.

 Features